 Of course, Amazon isn't the only one offering a service like this, as Oyster just launched its all-you-can-read book buffet last month for the same price.
+While the two companies' catalogs are comparable strictly based on numbers, Amazon's offering still contains around 100,000 more titles right out of the gate, plus access to Audible audio books (and the ability to switch seamlessly between the two with Whispersync).
 Read More

 When the time comes to shop for ebooks, Amazon's Kindle Store is one of the first online destinations that comes to mind.
 Likewise, Audible, a company now owned by Amazon, is an easy recommendation for audiobooks.
 Thus far, people who own both the ebook and audiobook versions of a novel have had to hop back and forth between mobile apps to switch between the two.

 Reading a book using the Kindle app vs listening to it via Audible.

 Now an update is rolling out to the Kindle Android app that should make the experiences play along more nicely.
 It will offer users the ability to switch between the Kindle version and the audiobook version of a book without leaving the app, assuming they own both copies.
 Read More